ISCHEMIC STROKE / COMPLICATIONS

 - used in peptic ulcer prevention and treatment or to reduce hyperphosphatemia

-- induced by a clonic contraction of the diaphragm with simultaneous closure of the glottis
+- caused by a clonic contraction of the diaphragm with simultaneous closure of the glottis

 - emotions, excitement